-10.2 Showering
+9.2 Showering

 It is not expected that plaintiffs would recall their exact amount of time spent showering, nor that their shower durations would be the same from day to day.
-In this Report, I assumed that the average shower duration for the people in the barracks with Mr. Mousser was 20 minutes.
+In this Report, I assumed that the average shower duration for the people in the barracks with Mr. Connard was 20 minutes.
 If the mean shower duration was shorter, then the inhalation and dermal results in this Report would be conservative.
 I also assumed a peak shower usage from 6:00 am - 7:00, which yields more conservative exposure estimates than assuming that the showers are used continuously throughout the day.
-Mr. Mousser also noted that a window in the shower area could be open (Frank Mousser January 19, 2024 Deposition Transcript, pg.
-274) which could increase ventilation; this was not included in the modeling in this Report (Mr. Mousser also recalled that the windows were typically closed [Declaration of Frank Mousser, January 31, 2025, #11]).
 Finally, for the communal facilities, because of a lack of site-specific information on airflow, I used the default model values for facility size, configuration and airflow, which yields more conservative exposure estimates than using site-specific information with default airflow values.
-Note that Mr. Mousser stated that there were washing machines in the barracks (Frank Mousser January 19, 2024 Deposition Transcript, pg.
-277); there is no accommodation for this in the SHOWER model for communal facilities.